Stochastic Network Utilities

 - Parameters:

-sn – The stochastic network model
+sn (NetworkStruct) – NetworkStruct object for the queueing network model

-STchain – Chain station service times
+STchain (numpy.ndarray) – (M, C) Mean service times per chain

 - Returns: